 For thousands of years, people believed the flavors of sweet, sour, bitter and salty comprised the full spectrum of your tongue’s taste.

 However, a fifth flavor known as “umami” was identified and is recently creating buzz.

 Umami is a savory flavor that coats the taste buds with a lingering impression that dallies on the tongue.
 Think of the flavors of finely aged steak, slow-cooked veal stock, anchovies, and Smoky Bacon Pringles.

 You know it when you taste it, but it’s not easy to describe or categorize.

 What does umami have to do with fascination?

 Your Fascination Advantage is your own unique flavor, your umami of personality.
-(If you don’t yet know which of the seven Fascination Advantages is yours, click here to take the free 5-minute assessment.)
+(If you don’t yet know which of the seven Fascination Advantages is yours, click here to take the 5-minute test.)

 Whether you draw people in with stories or influence them with opinions, your communication stands out when you deliberately apply your Advantages to your communication.

 Your own umami can be a subtle force of attraction that pulls listeners in your direction.
 It enriches your words, it adds flavor to your messages, it brings depth and nuance to your presentations, your conversations, your writing.